abhishektiwari/hbat/docs/source/index.rst

 .. code-block:: bash

    Tiwari, A. (2025).
-HBAT2: A Python Package to analyse Hydrogen Bonds and Other Non-covalent Interactions in Macromolecular Structures.
+HBAT 2: A Python Package to analyse Hydrogen Bonds and Other Non-covalent Interactions in Macromolecular Structures.
 Zenodo. https://doi.org/10.5281/zenodo.17645377

 .. raw:: html